 Intellectual property.
 Holland & Knight draws on the experience of our 75-plus IP attorneys to offer advice on the protection, licensing and commercialization of healthcare technology.
 We have wide experience in patents, copyrights, trademarks and licensing, and we advise clients based both on our understanding of the law and underlying technologies.

 Blockchain.
 The firm's Blockchain Technology Team is led by an attorney who wrote one of the leading reference books on this technology, The Blockchain: A Guide for Legal and Business Professionals, published by Thomson Reuters.
 We advise on the legal and regulatory issues surrounding blockchain in a broad range of applications, including healthcare, and our practice is distinguished by our high degree of technical understanding.
-For example, one of our attorneys recently submitted a functional pharmaceutical supply chain application that he designed to reduce counterfeit drugs and prescription pill abuse.

 Technology agreements.
 Holland & Knight writes master service agreements between providers and technology companies, including proprietary software licenses, IP transfers, software as a service (SaaS) and cloud computing agreements.
 We also author technology agreements and Health Insurance Portability and Accountability Act (HIPAA) business associate agreements that support acquisitions and other transactions.